-Picnic Lunches: this is a good place to have your picnic lunch as you will also have an opportunity to enjoy sights of the green wilderness that offers habitats to so many wild animals set right before.
+Picnic Lunches: this is a good place to have your picnic lunch as you will also have an opportunity to enjoy the sights of the green wilderness that offers habitats to so many wild animals set right before.

 Mikumi National Park Attractions

-As the dry season which starts in June and end in October progresses, game viewing becomes very good as most of the water sources have dried up so that animals normally crowd to drink at the few water holes remaining.
-During the dry season the park is very busy.
+As the dry season which starts in June and ends in October progresses, game viewing becomes very good as most of the water sources have dried up so that animals normally crowd to drink at the few water holes remaining.
+During the dry season, the park is very busy.
 It receives a very large number of tourists, the park trails are very accessible and game drives are possible in all parts of the park.

-From march to April the park is receiving large amounts of rain, most of the vegetation is flourishing, and most of the water holes are full so the animals move deeper into the park making game viewing very hard.
+From March to April the park is receiving large amounts of rain, most of the vegetation is flourishing, and most of the water holes are full so the animals move deeper into the park making game viewing very hard.
 At that time, the trails within the park are very slippery and hard to maneuver a thing that makes accessibility poor.
 So the number of tourists is very low.

 The numerous isolated anthills that are scattered across the plains host large colonies of mongoose that come to prey on the ants.
 There are several other bird species including migratory birds that live inside Mikumi NP that will definitely reward you with a memorable Bird Watching Safari.